alhassansahad/alhassansahad.github.io/content/authors/admin/_index.md

 Earlier, I obtained my Masters Degree in Hydrogeology and GIS from Illinois State University.
 I worked on the using Using Machine Learning to predict water quality some watersheds in Illinois, I also worked on the use of Tracer test to assess the Transport and Fate of Nitrate in a Buffer Zone

 I use open source geospatial tools for analyzing complex geospatial data to draw insight from them to solve problems related to water resources, environmental monitoring and health.
 I place great value on the replicability of research and data science projects.
 To achieve this, I prefer utilizing a programming approach rather than relying on point and click software for conducting such projects.
-As a result, I primarily analyze my data in a Python programming environment.

-I am currently working on using machine learning for nitrogen risk prediction in the state of Missouri.
+As a result, I primarily analyze my data in a Python programming environment.I am currently working on using machine learning for nitrogen risk prediction in the state of Missouri.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.